 Part-Time: 24 months

-The programme consists of six subjects, four of which are compulsory and two optional:
+The programme consists of six subjects, five of which are compulsory and one is optional:

 6. International Human Resource Management